ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 but the first list is effectively copied.
 Such sharing is common when we use immutable data types (ones whose values cannot be changed).

-We might wish to apply a function to each element in a list, yielding a new one.
-We shall write a function `map` that's given another function as its argument.
-Such a function is called "higher-order":
+Let us write a function `map` that takes a function `f` and a list `l`.
+`map` applies the function to each element of the list and builds a new list with the results:

 ```ocaml
 # let rec map f l =